Trip Duration

 One of the most memorable aspects of the Mardi Himal Trek is the sense of solitude and tranquility it offers compared to more popular trekking routes in the region.
 With fewer trekkers on the trail, adventurers have the chance to immerse themselves fully in nature, away from the hustle and bustle of modern life.
 Camping under the starlit sky amidst the pristine wilderness adds an element of adventure and romance to the experience, creating memories that last a lifetime.

-The Mardi Himal Trek typically takes around 5 to 7 trekking days to complete, depending on the chosen route and pace of the trekker.
+The Mardi Himal Trek typically takes 5 to 7 trekking days to complete, depending on the chosen route and the trekker’s pace.
 While the trail is relatively moderate in difficulty, with gradual ascents and well-defined paths, trekkers should still be adequately prepared for the challenges of high-altitude trekking, including altitude sickness and variable weather conditions.

 The Mardi Himal Trek is best undertaken during the autumn months of September to November and the spring months of March to May.
 These seasons offer ideal weather conditions and breathtaking scenery, making them the preferred times for trekking in the region.